cyrilondon/quantum-mechanics-python/teleportation/README.md

       "z: ", np.around(expected[2], 4))
 ```

-We apply the teleportation circuit to the three qubits
+We apply the teleportation circuit to the three qubits msg, alice and bob

 ```python
  # Creates Bell state to be shared between Alice and Bob.